Research and Teaching Interests

 Over the years, I have taught courses ranging from Design of Experiment, Sample Survey, Introductory Probability Theory, to Statistical Inference for graduate or honour students.
 I have also taught many topic courses: asymptotic theory, empirical likelihood, and finite mixture models.
 I choose to teach statistical principles together with technical tools.
-Ideally, students learn to solve real world problems by going through statistical principle first, identify a specific data analysis method second, and carry it out with appropriate technical skills with a clear understanding on what question/problem has been answered.
-Again ideally, students will do what should be done based on principle, not merely (randomly) pick one tool in his or her limited toolbox.
-One can always pick up any needed skills in the process once well trained in the first place.
+Ideally, students learn to solve real-world problems through statistical principles first, identifying a specific data analysis method second, followed by carrying it out with appropriate technical skills.
+Throughout the process, one should know why in addition to how.
+Again ideally, students will do what should be done based on principle, not merely (randomly) pick one tool in one's limited toolbox.
+One can always pick up additional skills in the process once well trained in the first place.
 I am relaxing up slightly now and recognize the virtue of identifying a tool.
 Sometimes, having an answer of some kind is better than not providing an answer.

-My research focus on methodological developments.
-I strive to answer well formulated questions in applications or in statistical theory.
-A huge part of my effort is to identify these research problems, followed by a careful study of existing results that may have satisfactorily solved/addressed these problems.
-If judged based statistical principles that the existing results do not provide fully satisfactory solutions, then with some luck, I may come up with a solution together with necessary technical justifications.
-When the existing results are rather satisfactory, learn from them and they may provide new ideas in answer other research problems.
+My research focuses on methodological developments.
+I strive to answer well-formulated questions in applications or statistical theory.
+I identify these research problems, followed by a careful study of existing results that may have satisfactorily solved/addressed these problems.
+If judged based on statistical principles that the current results do not provide satisfactory solutions, then with some luck, I may come up with a solution together with necessary technical justifications.
+I learn from the existing solutions to obtain new ideas in answering other research problems.
 I am excessive on definitions: unable to answer a question if the question is not well formulated.
 Suppose one states that parameter "theta" can be estimated under some model assumption.
 My reaction would be: please clarify "can be estimated."
 I am stubborn at demanding students to give direct answers to scholarly questions.
 If asked about the completion of a project, the answer should be either yes or no, followed by excuses if necessary.